• Skip to primary navigation

 In the fridge, oregano oil can last up to a year.

-Oregano Oil Benefits and Uses
+Oregano Oil Benefits, Uses, and Components

 So now that you’ve made oregano oil, how do you use it?
 What is oregano oil good for?

-During cold and flu season, or even when I feel a bit worn and run down, I will often take 5 drops of homemade oregano oil orally followed by a chaser of either grapefruit juice or water once a day.
+During cold and flu season, or even when I feel a bit worn and run down, I will often take 5 drops of homemade oregano oil orally, followed by a chaser of either grapefruit juice or water once a day.
 Adding the oil directly to water or juice can help dilute it a bit.

 It’s potent stuff!